The Red-White-Red – Card

 Please note the following:

-- The validity of your Red-White-Red – Card depends on your job offer/employment contracts validity as well as on your passport's.
+- The validity of your Red-White-Red – Card depends on the duration of your employment contract and validity of your passport.
 If both are valid for at least 2 years, your Red-White-Red – Card will also be valid for a period of 2 years.

-- Personal documents must be specially verified to be officially recognised.
+- Personal documents must be specially legalised to be officially recognised.
 This depends upon the country in which the documents were issued.
-Here you can check which type of verification is necessary.
+Here you can check which type of legalisation is necessary.

 - If personal documents were not issued in German or English, they must be translated by a court-certified translator (“gerichtlich beeidete Übersetzerin/ beeideter Übersetzer”).